luhsra/lctes21/README.md

 ### database-dumps/
 You find two database dumps of the databases after running FAIL*'s fault-injection campaigns with def-use pruning (that is the baseline data).
 The data is split into a database with _micro_ fault-injection campaign data and a database with _mibench_ data.
-Executing the pruning or sql scripts extend the data of the databases.
+Executing the pruning or SQL scripts extend the data of the current database.
-If needed, the reset\_*\_database.sh scripts reset and creates the databases.
+If needed, the reset\_*\_database.sh scripts reset and creates the current database.

 ### evaluation-queries/
-You find two SQL scripts here: _analysis.sql_ produce the data used in the paper. _validate.sql_ does the validation of the DFP
+You find two SQL scripts here: _analysis.sql_ produce the data used in the paper. _validate.sql_ does the validation of the DFP.

 ### failstar/
 That is the fault-injection tool FAIL* directory.
 Install all relevant libs and tools as in doc/how-to-build.txt described.
 We extended FAIL* by the DFP (tools/prune-trace/DataFlowPruner.\*) and some configurations (for instance configurations/x86_pruning_capstone.sh) to make the building process more compact.
 The directory build-prebuild consist an already compiled version of FAIL*.
-The binary which produce the data of the paper is prune-trace (failstar/build-prebuild/bin/prune-trace).
+The binary which includes the DFP is prune-trace (failstar/build-prebuild/bin/prune-trace).

 ### pruning-scripts/
 The scripts in this directory execute the pruning with the DFP, one for the micro data and one for the MiBench data.